aspershupadhyay/Aspersh-Upadhyay/README.md

 Data Analytics Enthusiast
 -------------------------

-* 🌍  I'm based in Delhi India
+* 🌍  I'm residing in New Delhi.
 * ✉️  How to reach me [aspershupadhyay.deityrush@gmail.com](mailto:aspershupadhyay.deityrush@gmail.com)
-* 🧠  I'm learning MS-SQL, Power BI, & Python
+* 🧠  I'm learning SQL-Server, Power BI, & Python
 * 🤝  I’m looking to collaborate on some data science projects
 * ⚡  I can kick myself in the head